-WHAT IF IT WERE CUSTOMARY TO COME TOGETHER TO BEAR WITNESS & PAY TRIBUTE TO WHAT WE HAVE LOST, ARE LOSING & MAY HOPE TO SAVE?
+WHAT IF IT WERE CUSTOMARY TO COME TOGETHER TO BEAR WITNESS & PAY TRIBUTE TO WHAT WE HAVE LOST, ARE LOSING & MAY ACT TO SAVE?

 These are times of profound crises and losses.
 Scientists estimate that 150-200 species of plant, insect, bird and mammal become extinct every 24 hours.
 Biologists say that this is greater than anything the world has experienced since the vanishing of the dinosaurs nearly 65 million years ago.

 What role does grief have to play here?